Seagata0/TheHertaVtuber/README.md

 - LLM : CGPT & Deepseek
 - TTS : Edge-TTS (ja-JP-NanamiNeural)
 - Audio Model : Refer to the 2nd Proj
-- Total Prompt : 41
+- Total Prompt : 41 (Will be used for the second project)
   - Text Prompt : 9 ((https://chatgpt.com/share/67eab298-9814-800b-bb02-8861e6c70c29) & Since Deepseek Cant be shared, the output is shown as "Prompt for TTS" below)
   - Audio Prompt : 24 (Output Can Be checked in /audio/tts)